POLITO-SE2-2022-G6/HikeTracker/Retrospective/Retrospective2.md

   - Better work hours' management

 - One thing you are proud of as a Team!!
-  - The end result was ok.
+  - The end result was organised and polished, albeit having bugs